-In AWS, the effective permission for an Identity is oftentimes much broader than what it appears to be.
+In AWS, the effective permissions of an identity is oftentimes much broader than what it appears to be.
 Broader meaning often an identity can do more, see more and access more than your organization thinks it has configured.
-This happens because, in the cloud, an Identity’s permissions are constructed not only by the policies attached to them, or the groups that they belong to but are also extended to the roles that they can assume.
-These are known as Identity-based policies.
-But it is much more than that.
-AWS effective permissions include the combination of resource-based policies, session policies, service policies, organizational policies, and even access to native or third-party secret stores (such as HashiCorp Vault).
-On top of all of that, the manner in which a policy is implemented can greatly affect an Identity’s effective permissions.
-Now, what happens if you bring another public cloud into the mix.
-You might be thinking, “this sounds very complex.”
-Well it is, and that is why so many organizations today are at risk and don’t even know it.
-It’s a ticking time bomb in their cloud.
+This happens because, in the cloud, an identity’s permissions are constructed not only by the policies attached to them, or the groups that they belong to, but also influenced by the roles that they can assume.
+These are known as identity-based policies.
+But still there is more.
+Effective permissions include the combination of resource-based policies, session policies, service policies, organizational policies, and even access to native or third-party secret stores (such as HashiCorp Vault).
+On top of all of that, the manner in which a policy is implemented can greatly affect an identity’s effective permissions.
+Now, what happens if you were to bring an additional public cloud into the mix?
+If you are thinking, “that sounds complicated,” then you’re right.
+This is why so many organizations today are at risk and don’t even realize it.
+Your identity management can be a ticking time bomb in your cloud.

-To help get our head wrapped around things, let’s look at some examples of how we end up with AWS effective permissions that commonly cause issues.
-We’ll start with some simple ones and work our way to the more complex.
+To help get our head wrapped around things, let’s look at some effective permissions that commonly cause issues.
+We’ll start with some simple ones and work our way up to the more complex scenarios.

-Let’s start with a rather simple scenario to get a baseline understanding of what an Effective Permission is.
+Let’s start with a rather simple scenario to get a baseline understanding of what an AWS effective permission is.

-In this scenario, an Identity belongs to multiple Groups.
-On its own each Group is scoped down to the proper purpose and function.
-The trouble arises when the permissions from one group, combined with permissions from others, lead to an Effective Permission that is beyond the intended least privilege for the Identity.
-This usually happens as an organization grows and people change roles and/or gain new responsibilities.
+In this scenario, an identity belongs to multiple groups.
+On its own, each group is scoped down to the proper purpose, function and least privilege.
+The trouble arises when the permissions from one group, combined with permissions from others, lead to an effective permission that is beyond the intended least privilege for the Identity.
+This usually happens as an organization scales up and people change roles or gain new responsibilities.
 This is understood as a toxic combination.

 Now let’s take a look at a more complex example.
-We will build this up step-by-step so that you can see the Effective Permission is at each step and finally what the overall AWS Effective Permission is in totality.
+We will build this up step-by-step so that you can see the result of the identity’s permissions at each step and finally what the overall effect is in totality.

-That all sounds pretty good right?
+So far that all sounds pretty good right?
 Well, what happens if the Vault was configured incorrectly and its secrets aren’t as nicely locked down as they were in AWS IAM?
-In this case it wasn’t and Elliot can access ALL the secrets in the Vault, including the AllSafeProduction Role.
+In this case, it wasn’t, and Elliot can actually access ALL the secrets in the Vault, including the AllSafeProduction Role.
 This Role is used by the Cloud team to manage S3 buckets in their Production Account.
 That doesn’t sound good, does it?

 No, it is not good at all.
-As we dig a little deeper we can see below that with the AllSafeProd Role in hand Elliot has full access to all of the Production S3 buckets in his organization.
+As we dig a little deeper, we can see below that with the AllSafeProd Role in reach, Elliot can assume full access to all of the Production S3 buckets in his organization.
 Making matters worse, some of these S3 buckets contain data classified as CONFIDENTIAL.
 This should make the hairs on the back of your neck raise.

 That’s a good question and the answer is one you might not like.
-It’s difficult and requires thorough examination of your Identities.
+It’s difficult and requires thorough examination of your identities.
 You need to map out each permission path to determine what they can do and/or what they have access to.
 But it doesn’t end there.
-Things in the cloud are moving quickly and constantly changing.
-This also applies to your Identities AWS effective permissions.
-So once you are done mapping off of that, you then need to keep monitoring things to determine if a change in your environment also changes your AWS effective permissions.
-If you can do this, then someone needs to take actions to remediate the issue before it becomes a major problem.
+Things in the cloud are moving quickly and constantly changing and this truth also applies to your identities’ effective permissions.
+Once you are done inventorying identities and mapping out all their permissions, you then need to keep monitoring things to determine if a change occurs.
+Continuous monitoring is the only way someone can take action to remediate the issue before it becomes a major problem.
 This could be you, it could be another operational or security team, or even the person that invoked the changes, like a developer.

 How do I stay on top of this?

-Identity and data access complexity are exploding in your public cloud.
-Tens of thousands of pieces of compute, thousands of roles, and a dizzying array of interdependencies and inheritances.
-First-generation security tools miss this as evidenced by so many breaches.
-Sonrai Dig, our enterprise identity, and data security platform, de-risks your cloud by finding the holes hidden to the human eye, helping you fix them, and preventing those problems from occurring in the first place.
+Identity and data access complexities are exploding in your public cloud.
+Tens of thousands of pieces of compute, thousands of roles, and a dizzying array of interdependencies and inheritances make up your organization.
+First-generation security tools miss these security concerns, as exemplified by so many breaches.
+Sonrai Dig, our enterprise identity and data security platform, de-risks your cloud by finding the holes hidden to the human eye, helping you fix them, and preventing those problems from occurring in the first place.